dhorions/hanacloud-messenger-bot/README.md

 # hanacloud-messenger-bot
-A java messenger bot compatible with SAP HANA CLOUD
+A java facebook messenger bot compatible with SAP HANA CLOUD.
+A detailed tutorial will be available soon on [Medium](https://medium.com/@quodlibet_be)